How To Set Up Your Google Business Profile

-LEARN HOW TO SET UP GOOGLE MY BUSINESS
+LEARN HOW TO SET UP YOUR GOOGLE BUSINESS PROFILE

-Are you making the most of your Google My Business listing?
+Are you making the most of your Google Business Profile listing?

-Google My Business or GMB for short, is a free Google product and important for Local SEO.
+Google Business Profile or GBP for short, is a free Google product and important for Local SEO.
 In fact it’s the number ONE free marketing tool your business can use.
-You can set up a GMB account for your business even if you don’t have a website (although it’s best if you have a website to link to).
-GMB is also where any Google reviews for your business will appear.
-GMB is a “must have” tool for your business.
-If you’re wondering how to set up Google My Business, we’ll go through the steps to maximize GMB for your business.
+You can set up a GBP account for your business even if you don’t have a website (although it’s best if you have a website to link to).
+GBP is also where any Google reviews for your business will appear.
+GBP is a “must have” tool for your business.
+If you’re wondering how to set up Google Business Profile, we’ll go through the steps to maximize GBP for your business.

-It’s very important when you’re setting up Google My Business that your listing is 100% accurate and complete.
-Here are the step to follow to set up your GMB listing.
+It’s very important when you’re setting up Google Business Profile that your listing is 100% accurate and complete.
+Here are the step to follow to set up your GBP listing.

 Follow the instructions on the screen to claim your listing.
 Make sure you use your correct business address because Google will send you a postcard via U.S. Postal Service as a method to verify that you are a legit business.
 You won’t be able to do much with your listing until you receive the verification post card.
 Once you receive the verification post card, sign in to GMB and enter your verification code to complete the GMB verification process.

 Congrats, you’re official in the eyes of Google My Business!